Hollywood Records: 1998–2012: Return to success

-2012–present: Ken Bunt
+2012–present: Hollywood under Ken Bunt

 In January 2012, after 14 years of a successful tenure, Bob Cavallo retired as chairman of the group and Ken Bunt was appointed as president of the group.
 Several changes have been done under his tenure, including the retirement of long-time executives from the Cavallo's era like Abbey Konowitch, Justin Fontaine and Jhon Linda and the appointment of new A&R's like Mio Vukovic and Mike Daly.
 In March 2013, Disney Music Group and Universal Music Group announced the expansion of their relationship with a new commercial and creative agreement that enable Hollywood Records' artists to collaborate with the roster of producers and songwriters that are part of Universal.
 Since 2013, Hollywood Records also uses the brand name DMG Nashville to specialize in country music.
 The genre label was founded to provide music licensing for Bigger Picture Music Group.
 After Bigger Picture's closure in 2014, DMG Nashville released its first studio album; Lucy Hale's Road Between.
 Starting in 2020, Hollywood Records has released a series of EPs under the name Music for the Movement, with social justice and protest songs.

+On June 3, 2025, it was announced that the label Good Company Records had rebranded as Vanta Records and partnered with Disney Music Group, to sign and develop artists including Samara Cyn, India Shawn, and RÜDE CÅT.